This set of Biomedical Instrumentation Multiple Choice Questions & Answers (MCQs) focuses on “Intravascular Oximeters”.

 Explanation: Agoston and Zillich (1971) compared the results of microscopic counting with those made by electronic counters.
 It may be observed that instead of the + 0r – 20% measuring accuracy in microscopic counting, the electronic counters can provide an accuracy of + or – 3%.

-Explanation: The method is based on collecting scattered light from the blood cells and converting it into electrical pulses for counting.
+Explanation: The method is based on collecting scattered light from the blood cells and converting them into electrical pulses for counting.
 A sample of dilute blood (1:500 for white cells and 1:50,000 for red cells) is taken in a glass container.
 It is drawn through a counting chamber in which the blood stream is reduced in cross-section by a concentric high velocity liquid sheath.

 a) 100 ml